Melistraza/genius_test_task/client/README.md

 # Client using JS

-just open html in patched chrome that acept self created certificate
+just open html in patched chrome that accept self created certificate